qidi-community/Plus4-Wiki/README.md

-# Scrubaxy: Automated Z-Axis Lead Screw Cleaner for Qidi Plus 4
+# Scrubaxi: Automated Z-Axis Lead Screw Cleaner for Qidi Plus 4

 [External Link to Makerworld files](https://makerworld.com/en/models/1414290-scrubaxi-qidi-p4-z-lead-screw-cleaner-t10)

-**TLDR:** Scrubaxy is a 2-part 3D-printed tool for cleaning your Qidi Plus 4's Z-axis lead screws.
+**TLDR:** Scrubaxi is a 2-part 3D-printed tool for cleaning your Qidi Plus 4's Z-axis lead screws.
 It clamps onto the screw, uses IPA and a cloth to remove grime, and has relief cuts to keep buildup in the tool and not to spread it around.
 A custom G-code automates the cleaning process with a "bounce" method and audible notifications.

 ## Introduction